What is Business Logic Vulnerability?

 “Only those who understand your business will be able to detect your business logic flaws.”

-In theory, business logic vulnerability might seem a very vague, abstract idea; it poses a serious threat to security, which we will help you understand with the following examples.
+In theory, business logic vulnerability might seem a very vague, abstract idea.
+However, it poses a serious threat to security.
+We will help you understand with the following examples.

 A renowned stockbroking firm wanted its customers to trade online.
 Their dummy online trading platform focused on increasing participation and making transactions faster in a two-step process.